bmcphail05/jobtalk/draft.md

 In the second study, which I'll be sharing more about today, I examine how the religious environment in Chinese prefectures is associated with the individual physical health outcomes of older Chinese adults?

-And in the final study, I examine potential mechanisms that explain these associations?
+And in the final study, I examine potential mechanisms that explain these associations.

-Again, what I want to do today, is share about my work on the second study.
-In the second study, there are 3 guiding research questions that I aimed to answer.

-The first is whether the overall presence of religion affected health outcomes?
-So do more religious areas have different health outcomes than less religious areas?

-The second is whether each religion has its own separate effect on health outcomes?
-So is there a difference in how each religion is associated with health outcomes.

-And finally, are the connections between the religious environment and health outcomes different for religious people than for non-religious?
-For example, does the presence of Buddhism in an area matter differently for the health of Buddhists than for non-Buddhists?

-# Approach
+And so altogether my aim is to..

 ## Theoretical Discipline Framework

-To try to understand and explain the potential health consequences of religious ecology in the Chinese context, I draw on theoretical and conceptual frameworks from social epidemiology, sociology of religion, and prior studies of religion and health.
+To try to understand and explain the potential health consequences of the religious environment in the Chinese context, I draw on theoretical and conceptual frameworks from social epidemiology, sociology of religion, and prior studies of religion and health.

 First, I conceptualize religion as characteristic of a place.
 Most studies of religion and health routinely conceptualize and measure religion as an individual-level attribute, but religion is not only something that individuals believe, practice, or identify with; it is also a "group property" [@stark1996] with "an essentially social character" [@idler2014a, 3].
 It is a profoundly social phenomenon that is socially produced [@berger1967], socially reinforced [@cornwall1989], and socially transmitted in social environments such as congregations [@stroope2011], families [@bengtson2013; @smith2005], and social networks [@cheadle2012; @lofland1965; @stark1980].
 So religion is a social force that has the potential to shape both individual and community health.